Review: Women’s cycling shorts

 Over summer and into autumn, I have been busy testing women’s cycling shorts.
 I deliberately sought out shorts in the mid-price range, with the ultimate goal of finding quality and affordable prices.

 Before looking at each short in turn, here are some comments that apply to all of them.
-Each was well-made, easy to wash and get dry, and comfortable enough for me to cycle for miles and completely forget that I was wearing something I was supposed to be reviewing.
+Each was well made, easy to wash and dry, and comfortable enough for me to cycle for miles and completely forget that I was wearing something I was supposed to be reviewing.

 I also need to state the obvious: we all sit on our saddles differently, and our shapes are unique.
-To put my review in context, I’m five foot tall and a size eight, so what made me happy or not so happy, won’t necessarily be the case for anyone else.
+To put my review in context, I’m 5ft and a size eight, so what made me happy or not so happy won’t necessarily be the case for you.
 For example, a tall colleague tells me that shoulder straps are never long enough for her, so bib shorts might cause problems.

 These were, very definitely, the odd short out, but in a good way.